vand3rlinden/MDO-Azure-Automation/README.md

 6. Directly assign the Entra ID role "Exchange Administrator" to your Automation Account.

-## C-DISABLE-SMB-SET-JOBTITLE.ps1
+## C-DISABLE-SMB.ps1
 This runbook enables you to disable Shared Mailbox identities in Entra ID.
 To configure this in your Automation account, follow the steps below.

 1. Create a new Runbook with the following configurations.
-      - Name: C-DISABLE-SMB-SET-JOBTITLE (C stands for tenant shorter)
+      - Name: C-DISABLE-SMB (C stands for tenant shorter)
       - Type: PowerShell
       - Runtime: 7.2